wasmvision/wasmvision/README.md

 ## How it works

-- Capture image frames from a camera or video file
+- Capture images from a camera or video file
 - Process them using WebAssembly
 - Output the results to a stream or video file